-Caster Semenya’s Olympic Career Could Be Over As She Refuses To Take Court-Mandated Drugs To Lower Testosteron
+Caster Semenya’s Olympic Career Could End As She Refuses To Take Court-Mandated Drugs To Lower Testosterone

 Caster Semenya’s record-breaking Olympic career could be over after the defiant South African runner said she will not take drugs to lower her testosterone, which had been mandated by a court in a ground-breaking ruling.

 The track star and gold medal winner said on Friday that she has no plans to comply with a court order to take drugs to combat a genetic condition in which her body produces higher levels of testosterone.
-As The Associated Press reported, Semenya kept her focus on the track this week, winning the 880-meter race at the Diamond League contest in Qatar this week, notching her fourth-fastest time ever in what could be her final competitive race.
+As The Associated Press reported, Semenya kept her focus on the track this week, winning the 880-meter race at the Diamond League contest in Qatar, notching her fourth-fastest time ever in what could be her final competitive race.

 Semenya had filed a lawsuit against the track and field governing body, the International Associated of Athletics Foundation, over a rule that female runners with high testosterone had to take medicine to decrease their levels in order to compete.
 Semenya lost in a 2-1 ruling, with the court admitting that the rules of the IAAF were discriminatory but noting that “such discrimination is a necessary, reasonable and proportionate means” of “preserving the integrity of female athletics.”